-As we begin our climb, we have many excellent views of Northern California’s San Jose and Silicon Valley to the west and southwest.
+As we begin our climb (and for the first 4 miles), we have many excellent views of Northern California’s San Jose and Silicon Valley to the west and southwest.

-Just about one mile up the climb, San Jose seen in the background.
+Just about one mile up the climb, San Jose is seen in the background.

 Mt.
 Hamilton West generally consists of three separate climbs:

 Views of San Jose along the first few miles of Climb 1.

 Pasutre for much of the second half of Climb 1.